 A FILS AP supporting FILS discovery may generate and transmit FILS Discovery frames.
 The FILS Discovery frame shall be transmitted at a mandatory PHY rate, and should be transmitted at a basic rate, but shall not be transmitted in a DSSS or HR/DSSS PPDU.
 The Address 1 field of the FILS Discovery frame shall be set to the broadcast address.

 [1011]An AP may transmit a FILS Discovery frame as a non-HT duplicate PPDU.
-When a FILS Discovery frame is transmitted as a non-HT duplicate PPDU, its primary channel shall be indicated by its Primary Channel field.
+When a FILS Discovery frame is transmitted as a non-HT duplicate PPDU, its operating class and primary channel shall be indicated by its Operating Class and Primary Channel fields, respectively.

 If an AP transmits a FILS Discovery frame as a non-HT duplicate PPDU in an 80+80 MHz channel bandwidth, the Channel Center Frequency Segment 1 field shall be present in the FILS Discovery frame and shall be set to the channel center frequency of the frequency segment 1 for an 80+80 MHz VHT or HE operating channel.